 We’re on the hunt for fake reviews, but we need your help.
-Have you experienced a product or service that just hasn’t lived up to its online reviews?
+Have you ever been offered an incentive in return for a positive review or to change a negative one?

 For the last sixty years, our mission at Which? has been to help people make informed buying decisions.
 We know customer reviews are playing an increasingly important role in this when we shop online.

 However, this role is now under real threat from the recent rise of fake reviews and the plague of online misinformation.